vokal/pg-table-markdown/README.md

-A command line tool that generates markdown documentation for Postgres tables in a given schema
+A command line tool that generates Markdown documentation for Postgres tables in a given schema.

 ## Installation
 ```